0n0w1c/IR3_Assets_some_assembly_required/readme.md

 Due to the licensing restrictions, the IR3 Assets can not be repackaged for Factorio 2.0.
 However, users have full permissions to make the necessary modifications themselves.

-This mod provides the instructions below and checks if the **Industrial Revolution 3 Asset Packs** are usable by Factorio 2.0 mods.
+This mod provides the instructions below and checks if the **Industrial Revolution 3 Assets Packs** are usable by Factorio 2.0 mods.
 This mod includes sample/replacement info.json files for the assets packs.
 This mod does **not** include IR3 or the assets.